rapidminer/gradle-plugin-rapidminer-code-quality/README.md

 		// ############### FindBugs ##################

 		/**
 		 * Defines if the FindBugs plugin should be applied.
-Default is: false.
+Default is: true.
 		 * Can be overwritten by defining the project property
-		 * 'findbugs' (e.g. 'gradle check -P findbugs=true').
+		 * 'findbugs' (e.g. 'gradle check -P findbugs=false').
 		 */
-		findbugs = false
+		findbugs = true

 		/**
 		 * Defines whether FindBugs errors should be ignored.
 Default is: true